 North Square, located at 200 West Madison Street, Suite 2610, Chicago, Illinois 60606, serves as the investment adviser to each of the Funds pursuant to an investment advisory agreement (the "Advisory Agreement").
-Prior to the Oak Ridge Funds' commencement of operations on May 10, 2019, Oak Ridge served as the investment adviser to the Oak Ridge Predecessor Funds pursuant to an investment advisory agreement (the "Prior Oak Ridge Advisory Agreement").
+Prior to the Oak Ridge Funds' commencement of operations on May 10, 2019, Oak Ridge served as the investment advisory Agreement").
 Prior to the NSI Retail Funds' commencement of operations on June 14, 2021, Stadion Money Management, LLC ("SMM") served as the investment adviser to such Predecessor Funds pursuant to an investment advisory agreement (the "Prior Stadion Advisory Agreement").
 NSI Holdco, LLC is a control person of the Adviser.